 - Session properties: These roll up into the user and the events taken during a session.
-Unlike event and user properties, you are unable to create your own session properties.
+Unlike event and user properties, you can’t create your own session properties.

 - Event properties: Metadata about the actions users are taking, such as the target text on the button they clicked, or what browser they used.

-These types of properties are specifically for refining your queries when conducting analysis:
+These types of properties are specifically for refining your charts when conducting analysis:

-- Behavioral properties: Behavioral properties can be used to filter your reports by users who have or have not done something for more granularity.
+- Behavioral properties: Behavioral properties can be used to filter your reports by users who have or haven’t done something for more granularity.
 Examples include ‘users who have done a count of’, ‘users who have done’.

-To review the list of properties available in your Heap account, navigate to Definitions > Properties.
+To review the list of properties available in your Heap account, navigate to Data > Properties.
 Your properties are organized as follows: